-Mint Mobile and AT&T Prepaid are based on completely different LTE networks that have both improved a lot this year.
+Mint Mobile and AT&T Prepaid are based on completely different LTE and 5G networks that have both improved a lot this year.
 AT&T made up a lot of ground on speed while T-Mobile narrowed the gap when it comes to coverage.
 It's safe to say that most people should have coverage on both networks.
-For one or two phones lines, Mint Mobile stays on top for price but when you start adding more lines, AT&T Prepaid's multi-line discounts can put it back on top.
+For one or two phone lines, Mint Mobile is one of the best MVNOs you can get, but when you start adding more lines, AT&T Prepaid's multi-line discounts can put it back on top.

 You can save a lot of money with one or two lines on Mint Mobile.
-The reduced introductory price in addition to the discounted rates for buying more months at once makes it an easy choice as long as you don't have more lines.
+The reduced introductory price, in addition to the discounted rates for buying more months at once, makes it an easy choice as long as you don't have more lines.
+While you can manage multiple lines from one account on Mint, there are no discounts for doing it.
 AT&T Prepaid wants you to bring the entire family and maybe a friend too.
 To do that, AT&T offers rather significant discounts for customers that are willing to bring four or five lines with them.
-These discounted rates can make AT&T Prepaid a competitive option, especially with the 8GB plan.

 |Mint Mobile||AT&T Prepaid|